 Another point of concern was how to involve the youth, which gathered some divergent opinions.
-The fact that youth are more connected to the issues such as LGBT rights but are rather indifferent towards movements such as-Dalits movements, Labour movements, etc. was shared.
+The fact that youth are more connected to the issues such as LGBT rights but are rather indifferent towards movements such as-Dalits movements, Labour movements, etc was shared.
 To which one of the participants pointed out that it is also the question of individual freedom which is more appealing to the youth.
 Also emphasizing that the freedom of individuals should not be overshadowed when we dwell deep in the discourse about community rights and collectives.
 It was also suggested that the complexity of the language used in the intellectual circles could be the reason for the absence of youth involvement.
 The discussion then lingered on the ways language can be used as a tool to attract the youth and whether it in its present usage by the intellectuals acts as a hindrance and unintentionally leads to exclusion in a form.
-In consistence with this view, a suggested that the complexity of the subject itself wouldn't be justified if simplified or made attractive, in a similar fashion as employed by the mainstream marketing and advertisement.
+In consistence with this view, a suggestion of adopting a language which could connect with the locals/youth was made.
+However some others suggested that the complexity of the subject itself wouldn't be justified if simplified or made attractive, in a similar fashion as employed by the mainstream marketing and advertisement.
 This could lead to simplifying and diluting the content.
 Use of emotional and need-based messaging could work better.
 And there also needs to be focus on experiential opportunities like community work.

-It was also argued that the concept of 'work' needs to be seen more critically, pointing out the necessity to emphasize on the issue of manual labour.
+It was also argued that the concept of 'work' needs to be seen more critically, emphasizing the issue of manual labour.
 Also to re-imagine 'work' in a way so as to move past the dichotomy of work and leisure(created by the capitalist system), by making work more creative; and thus having more control over our time.

-The need for villages to be more self reliant than self sufficient; the relationship between local and outside needs to be worked out so as to have a system in which there can be exchange of resources/energy/finance between the centre and the local communities.
+The need for villages to be more self-reliant than self-sufficient, transforming the relationship between local and outside such into a system in which there can be exchange of resources/energy/finance between the centre and the local communities.
 The local communities should have a right to demand these from the centre.